Additional information available on the Phlebotomy Department website.

 Program Learning Outcomes

-Upon completion of the Phlebotomy program, students should be able to:
+Upon completion of the Phlebotomy certificate program, students should be able to:

 - Apply medical terminology in appropriate situations

-- Identify and discuss legal and ethical issues as applicable to health professions
+- Discuss legal and ethical issues as applicable to health professions

 - Apply effective interpersonal skills for diverse patient and medical professionals